 Fundamental studies of crystal growth by in-situ TEM

-We are interested in investigating and understanding the basic processes that occur during nucleation and growth of semiconductor crystals, especially nanowires.
+We are interested in investigating and understanding the basic processes that occur during nucleation and growth of semiconductor crystals, including nanowires.
 This research is conducted using a custom hybrid CVD-TEM, where III-V semiconductor growth is conducted inside a TEM with real-time imaging and analysis.

 Atomic scale ordering for exotic electronic phases